Ramadan 2020 UK

 It's also a time of renewal.
 Many scholars have talked about how the first ten days of Ramadan are days of mercy, the middle ten days are of forgiveness and the final ten is redemption from punishment in the next world.

 If you're celebrating Ramadan this year, we wish you a blessed month filled with great awakenings and peace.
+Although this Ramadan might be a difficult one due to the spread of the coronavirus, it is also an opportunity to dig deeper into our spirituality and trust in Allah (SWT).

 We hope you learnt something about the rules, facts and ethos of Ramadan.